zntfdr/talks/2020 Swift Scripts Zero to Hero/swift_scripts_zero_hero.md

 [.code-highlight: all]
 ^Once we execute the last command a bunch of files are created in the current directory, this is the complete structure.
+I'm going to highlight the main components here.

 [.code-highlight: 7-11]
-^The `Tests` folder is where we will add our tests.
+^The `Tests` folder contains our test targets.

 [.code-highlight: 4-6]
-^The `Sources` folder is where our script code will be.
+^The `Sources` folder contains our real targets.

-[.code-highlight: 1]
-^The `.gitignore` is prefilled with directories that we should ignore when saving things on our repositories.

-[.code-highlight: 3]
+[.code-highlight: 5, 8]
-^The `README.md` is there for us to describe the package.
+^Each target representation is a folder: all files within that folder belongs to that specific target, and every file can access to all other declarations within that folder.
+^As you can see we have one target, hello, in our sources folder and one target, helloTests, in the test folders.

 [.code-highlight: 2]
 ^Lastly, we have the most important file, the `Package.swift` declaration.
 Let's look at that.